The Western Australian Government is working to transition our energy systems and deliver a more diverse and resilient WA economy.

 The Goldfields Regional Network

-Electricity modelling as part of the South West Interconnected System Demand Assessment (SWISDA) identified the potential development of a new electricity network in the Goldfields as a key component of WA’s energy transformation.
+Electricity modelling as part of the South West Interconnected System Demand Assessment (SWISDA) identified the potential development of a new electricity network in the Goldfields as a key component of WA’s energy transition.

-The State Government is working with local Aboriginal people and industry to explore the development of a new common-use electricity network in the region – the Goldfields Regional Network (GRN).
-This network would be privately-owned and developed collaboratively with local Aboriginal people, industry, and communities in the region.
+The State Government is exploring the development of a new common-use electricity network in the region -– the Goldfields Regional Network (GRN).
+This network would be privately led and developed collaboratively with Aboriginal people, industry, and communities in the region.

 How would it work?